-Green Acres Farm Sanctuary currently provides a home to over 80 animals.
+Green Acres Farm Sanctuary currently provides a home to over 150 animals.

 Here are a few of their stories.

-Thirteen goats now call Green Acres Farm Sanctuary their home.
+Twenty-one goats now call Green Acres Farm Sanctuary their home.

 Meet Houdini a Toggenberg and self proclaimed leader of the goat herd.
 He and two other goats were bought by a man to clear his land.
 But once the work was done Houdini was the only goat still alive and was than unwanted.
 Instead of ending up at auction we were able to step in and give Houdini a safe and loving home.

-Meet Hugo, Mia and Peeta who were abandoned and had to watch the rest of their herd slowly be killed off by predators.
-Fortunately for these three they were rescued and transported to Green Acres Farm Sanctuary where they will have safe shelter and pasture.
+Meet Hugo, Mia, and Peeta who were abandoned and had to watch the rest of their herd slowly be killed off by predators.
+Fortunately for these three, they were rescued and transported to Green Acres Farm Sanctuary where they will have safe shelter and pasture.

 HORSES DONKEY HINNY